 So we listen.
 We ask a lot of questions.
 And we find the holes.

-More often that not, those holes are in the brand.
+More often than not, those holes are in the brand.
 Because for every lead generated, piece of content created, campaign launched, or website built, it all comes back to brand.
-If your brand isn’t watertight — if it isn’t consistent with what your marketing is saying or doesn’t connect to your audience — then the aforementioned tactics may produce numbers, but they won’t land.
+If it isn’t watertight — if it isn’t consistent with what your marketing is saying, or doesn’t connect to your audience — then the aforementioned tactics may produce numbers, but they won’t land.
 They may even harm your relationship with customers in the long run.

 So before you get into any costly tactics, first examine your brand.
 Here’s how:

 These are just some of the methods you can use to dig into your brand.
-And as you begin these important assessments, you’ll probably find the same kind of holes we usually uncover.
+And as you begin these important assessments, you’ll probably find the same kind of holes we often uncover.

-Your team won’t agree on the results.
-Your customers, partners or investors won’t completely align.
+Your team won’t always agree on the results.
+Your customers, partners, or investors may not completely align.
 You may begin to question everything you thought you knew about your brand.
 Paranoia is completely normal.

 But if you face your fears, do the hard work, and begin building an authentic brand from the bottom up, you’ll lay the foundation for marketing tactics that yield both immediate and long-term success.